Gepetto/Bolt-robot-Estimator/README.txt

 ###################################################################
 ###			                  What is this Git ?			              ###
 ###################################################################

-This Git contains the code of a Center of mass (CoM) estimator, to be implemented on bipedal robot Bolt.
+This Git contains the code of a speed, position, attitude and contact estimator, to be implemented on bipedal robot Bolt.

 ###################################################################
 ###			                  What is Bolt ?				                ###
 ###################################################################

-Bolt is a robot developed by
+Bolt is a 6-DOF robot developed by the Open Dynamic Robot Initiative.
-in 20
-It is a bipedal Variant of Solo-12 quadruped robot.
+It is a bipedal variant of Solo-12 quadruped robot.
 Its main function is to serve as a developpment platform for reasearch purposes.